mauno-j-ronkko/sharkC64/docs/ide/projects/edit-module.md

 ![Jump target module](../../images/editor/jump-target.png)

 This works for all the terms, such as constants, variables, data sections, and functions.
+To jump back, select the "Jump Back" item from the edit menu.

 If, however, the cursor is not over a term, and the menu item "Jump To..." is selected, a dialog is opened, where you can type in the term that you wish to locate.

 ![Jump dialog](../../images/editor/jump-dialog.png)

+Jumping works also, for sprites.
+If the cursor is on a sprite index value, "Jump To..." will open sprite editor to show that sprite.

 It should be noted that at the moment jumping in the source code is not fully accurate.
 It will locate the first occurrence of a term in a module.